 Which one is more suitable for you?

-Benzinga Pro is specifically designed to help traders trade news events because stocks typically make huge moves during news such as merger & acquisition, trial results, earnings results and product launch.
+Benzinga Pro is specifically designed to help traders trade news events because stocks typically make huge moves during news such as mergers & acquisitions, trial results, earnings results, and product launches.

 With Benzinga Pro, you don’t miss out on any of the biggest news.